MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     \df azure_cognitive.analyze_sentiment
     ```

-    In the output, observe there are three overloads for the function, with one accepting a single input string and the other two expecting arrays of text.
+    In the output, observe that the function has three overloads, with one accepting a single input string and the other two expecting arrays of text.
 The output shows the function's schema, name, result data type, and argument data types.
-This information can help you gain an understanding of how to use the function.
+This information can help you understand how to use the function.

 3. Repeat the above command, replacing the `analyze_sentiment` function name with each of the following function names, to inspect all of the available functions in the schema: